sam701/awstools/README.md

 A few helpful AWS tools.

 ## Tools
-* `assume` - assumes a role on a subaccount behind the main account where you have an access key.
+* `assume` - assumes a role on a subaccount behind the main account where you have an access key
-* `ec2` - searches EC2 instances by pattern.
+* `ec2` - searches EC2 instances by pattern
 * `rotate-main-account-key` - rotates the main account key
 * `cloudformation` - prints stacks parameters and outputs
 * `kms` - decrypts base64 encoded text